 Please download related PDFs on the upper right corner of this page.

-- The Conference Board LEI for Germany fell again in August, following back-to-back monthly declines.
-Consumer confidence, the stock price index, and new orders for investment goods made the largest negative contributions.
-In six-month period ending in August, the leading economic index contracted by1.9 percent (about a ?3.8 percent annual rate), a reversal from its increase of 2.0 percent (about a 4.1 percent annual rate) in the previous six months.
-In addition weaknesses among the leading indicators have become more widespread than the strengths in recent months.
+- The Conference Board LEI for Germany declined again in September, with large negative contributions from stock prices, new orders from investment goods industries and consumer confidence as the primary drivers of the decline.
+From March through September 2015, the leading economic index decreased 1.8 percent (about a −3.6 percent annual rate), a sharp reversal from its growth of 2.9 percent (about a 5.9 percent annual rate) over the previous six months.
+In addition, the weaknesses among the leading indicators have become slightly more widespread than the strengths over the past six months.

 - The Conference Board CEI for Germany, a measure of current economic activity, decreased slightly in September.
 In the six-month period ending September, the coincident economic index increased 0.4 percent (about a 0.8 percent annual rate), down from 1.0 percent (about a 1.9 percent annual rate) over the previous six months.
 However, the strengths among the coincident indicators have remained more widespread than the weaknesses over that period.
 Meanwhile, real GDP grew by 1.3 percent (annual rate) in the third quarter, down from 1.8 percent (annual rate) in the second quarter.

 - The LEI has declined in five of the past six months and as a result, its six-month growth rate has fallen deeper into negative territory.
 Meanwhile, the CEI declined in September and its six-month growth has moderated in recent months.
 The persistent declines in the LEI and the weaknesses among its components suggest that the economic activity will not pick up any momentum in the near-term.